-The annual rate of portfolio turnover may vary from year to year as well as within a year.
+The annual rate of portfolio turnover will normally differ for each fund and may vary from year to year as well as within a year.
 A high rate of portfolio turnover (100% or more) generally involves correspondingly greater brokerage commission expenses, which must be borne directly by the fund.
 Portfolio turnover is calculated by dividing the lesser of purchases or sales of portfolio securities during the fiscal period by the monthly average of the value of the fund's portfolio securities.
 (Excluded from the computation are all securities, including options, with maturities at the time of acquisition of one year or less).
 Portfolio turnover rates can change from year to year due to various factors, including among others, portfolio adjustments made in response to market conditions.

-The portfolio turnover rates for the predecessor fund for the fiscal periods ended August 31, 2024 and August 31, 2023 were 198% and 172%, respectively.
+The portfolio turnover rates for the funds for the fiscal periods ended October 31, 2024 and October 31, 2023 were as follows: